innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

 ```

-We can now assert a couple of facts, and see what conclusions can be draw about them from an application of the rules...
+We can now assert a couple of facts, and see what conclusions can be draw about them from an application of the rules.

 Facts are asserted in the form: `subject : predicate : object`.